 Services are provided in 32 counties in western Ohio and southeast Indiana.
-The Council's primary method of delivery of the Girl Scout program is the troop; there are approximately 4,900 troops in the Council.
+The Council's primary method of delivery of the Girl Scout program is the troop.
+There were approximately 49,000 girls in the council during 2012.

 Use of Estimates